 Preparing for an emergency means you should have options for every aspect of your plan: shelter, water, medicine, and food.

 Having only one method to take care of a need during an emergency is not being prepared and it will only leave you in a dangerous position.
+And if you have special dietary requirements, that need only increases.
+Vegetarian emergency food can be hard to come across, for example, if you didn't plan for it.

 There are many ways to be prepared to take care of your food needs during an emergency such as gardening, hunting, fishing, foraging for wild edibles, storing canned goods, canning garden crops, and purchasing long-term food survival kits.